hacksparrow/apoc/README.md

 The plugin object has a `phase` and a `code` property.

-`phase` refers to the phase when the plugin should be executed  - preprocess / postprocess / result.
+`phase` refers to the phase when the plugin should be executed  - pre / post / result.

 `code` is a function which implements the plugin functionality. it receives the following arguments `inline query | acf file [,variables] [,context]`.
 It must return a string which might be the modified `inline query or acf file`